EulerESG / Creative Brief / V2

 Tool access for screen recordings

-Live access or pre-recorded captures.
-Workflow source file if available.
+Live access to EulerESG, or pre-recorded captures of the dashboard, retrieval, classification view, and chatbot.
+Workflow diagram source file if available.
 Responsible: EulerESG team

 06